Some people think on-page SEO is just throwing your keywords on the page.

 Unlike external links, your internal links SHOULD use keyword-rich anchor text.

-One thing I love to do is run my competitors through Screaming Frog SEO Spider to get an idea of their internal link anchor profile.
+I love to run my competitors through Screaming Frog SEO Spider to get an idea of their internal link anchor profile.

 51. Are your internal links optimized based on first link priority?

-The big factor you need to keep in mind is first link priority.
-This means that Google’s algorithm likely only “counts” the first link/anchor text on a page.
+The big factor you need to keep in mind is first link priority, which means that Google’s algorithm likely only “counts” the first link/anchor text on a page.

 That’s the main reason why I typically avoid placing pages I’m trying to rank in the navigation.